-How to factory reset an Android phone
+How to factory reset your Android phone

 If your phone is running into issues with an update or if there's a malfunction that's preventing the device from booting up, you'll be able to factory reset by heading into recovery mode.
 At a high level, you'll be able to enter recovery mode by pressing down on the volume up and power buttons simultaneously.

-The process varies slightly based on the device you're using, as we shall see later on.
-But before we proceed to reset via recovery, you'll need to know about a security mode called Factory Reset Protection.
+The process varies slightly based on the device you're using, as we'll see later on.
+Before we proceed to reset via recovery, you'll need to know about a security mode called Factory Reset Protection.

-Google rolled out Factory Reset Protection a few years ago, and the feature is now standard on all phones running Lollipop and above.
+Google rolled out Factory Reset Protection (FRP) a few years ago, and the feature is now standard on all phones running Lollipop and above.
 Essentially, FRP ensures that someone can't just factory reset your lost or stolen phone and set it up as new by booting into recovery mode.
-The mode requires you to sign into to a Google account associated with the device after a factory reset, failing which you won't be able to proceed with the setup.
+The mode requires you to sign into a Google account associated with the device after a factory reset.
+If you fail, you won't be able to proceed with the setup.

 Based on what I've encountered, FRP kicks in when you reset a device via the recovery mode and isn't an issue when you're resetting via the settings.
-If you're interested in knowing more about the feature and how it works, you should take a look at Jerry's excellent article on the subject:
+If you're interested in knowing more about the feature and how it works, you should take a look at this excellent article on the subject:

 So if you're looking to sell your device and are considering a factory reset, a better option would be to go through the aforementioned settings page.
 If you're unable to boot into your device and need a way of resetting data, then you can turn to recovery mode.
 Now that you understand the risks, here's how to reset your phone via recovery mode.